-Placing the custom function in the circuit is done the same way as other ladder logic contacts and coils, by selecting the by selecting the Custom Function and then choosing the Differential custom function {dCusF} from the pop-up window F. (Justom Function Funct
+Placing the custom function in the circuit is done the same way as other ladder logic contacts and coils, by selecting the and then choosing the Differential custom function {dCusF} from the pop-up D. {CusFn} - Custom Function E. {dCusF} - Diff.
+Up Custom Functs window F.[MaRST] - Master Reset